 Percent agree is an estimate of the percentage of participants that would agree with a particular response.

-We compute these scores using collaborative filtering from the voting activity the participants complete after submitting their own response.
+We compute these scores, using a machine learning model called collaborative filtering, from the voting activities the participants complete after submitting their own response.

 There are currently two types of exercises that participants complete: